oscar2song/pdf-processor/README.md

 - Built with [PyMuPDF](https://pymupdf.readthedocs.io/) for PDF processing
 - Uses [pdf2docx](https://github.com/dothinking/pdf2docx) for PDF to Word conversion
+- GUI built with tkinter for cross-platform compatibility
 - Inspired by the need for efficient PDF processing tools

 ## 🐛 Issues & Support